antinomyhq/forge-vscode/README.md

 ## License

-MIT - See the Forge project for details.
+Apache 2.0 - See the LICENSE file for details.